Pretty, picturesque and perfect.

 Those are the three words that come to mind when I think of Poland.

 I mean, what’s not to love?
 The country is full of old medieval castles, colorful architecture and really delicious food.
 More pierogies, please!

 But the thing is, most people visiting Poland only check out Warsaw or Krakow.
-And yes, these cities are popular for good reason.
-But the small towns in Poland are much more charming and authentic.
+And while these cities are popular for good reason, it’s the small towns in Poland that are more charming and authentic.